day-mon/Labs/Notes/CV.md

 ## Chapter 3 Segmentation Thresholding and Otsu's Method

 ### Otsu's Method - Automatic Thresholding Estimation
-- Assuses that the foreground and background are clearly seperated in historgram as two seperate mods (hills)
+- Assumes that the foreground and background are clearly seperated in histogram as two separate mods (hills)
 - The threshold is the point where the two hills meet

 ## Otsus Method - Code (1/3)
-- Efficient evaluation for all values u is based ona  historgram
+- Efficient evaluation for all values u is based ona  histogram
 - Equation: $w_0(u) = \sum_{i=0}^{u} p(i)$
 ```python
 # histogram + integral